ethercrab-rs/ethercrab/README.md

 currently no fulltime income, so if you want a safe, performant Rust EtherCat master please consider becoming a sponsor!

+## MSRV

+The MSRV for EtherCrab is 1.64.

 ## Current goals

 - [x] Become a member of the